 Figure A- 16.
 Areal map of the Horn Point air monitoring site in Dorchester County, MD.
-Horn Point, located in a rural setting, was chosen as a site for monitoring CO population exposure at the regional scale; NO population exposure at the regional scale; NO_y -NO population exposure at the regional scale; year-round ozone population exposure at the regional scale; $PM{2.5}$ (hourly) population exposure at the regional scale; and SO2 population exposure at the regional scale.
+Horn Point, located in a rural setting, was chosen as a site for monitoring CO population exposure at the regional scale; NO population exposure at the regional scale; NO_y-NO population exposure at the regional scale; year-round ozone population exposure at the regional scale; PM{2.5} (hourly) population exposure at the regional scale; Reactive oxides of Nitrogen (NO_y) population exposure at the regional scale; and SO2 population exposure at the regional scale.
 The site is located on the lower eastern shore and sits in an open field with pine trees in the distance surrounding the site.
 The University of Maryland Center for Environmental and Estuarine Studies is next door to the site.